Internet on the go, saving money

 - 📸 Share a photo or story on Instagram, use Whatsapp, read emails, and stay in touch with friends and family.

 But what is the best solution?
-Rely on our operator's roaming?
-Go on the hunt for public WiFi?
-Or use a new technology called eSIM?
+Relying on our provider's roaming?
+Searching for public WiFi?
+Or using a new technology called eSIM?

-In this comprehensive guide, as always, I'll explain everything by the book.
+In this comprehensive guide, as always, I will explain everything in detail.

-Our mission is to make you travel better, saving you time, money and ...
-Giga!
+Our mission is to help you travel better, saving time, money, and... data!

 👉 Spoiler: on most trips, the optimal solution is to purchase a Holafly data e-Sim